 How to Build a React Native App

-Let’s go straight to the essence of the article.
+Mobile application is not a luxury, but a necessity for your business.
 Before we dive deep into the React Native tutorial, let’s do a quick overview of the mobile development frameworks and technologies that stay alive in 2019.

 Here’s a list of technologies that are used in modern mobile apps: